JMSkelton/VASPToGULP/Example_SrO-ModeMap/README.md

 This example uses the [ModeMap tool](https://github.com/JMSkelton/ModeMap) to generate a potential-energy map along one of the &Gamma;-point optic modes of SrO.

-A large range of the normal-mode coordinate <i>Q</i> is chosen in order to push the atoms into the anharmonic part of the potential, in order to obtain structural snapshots with large forces (gradients) and stresses (strain derivatives).
+A large range of the normal-mode coordinate <i>Q</i> is chosen in order to push the atoms into the anharmonic part of the potential, to obtain structural snapshots with high relative energies and large forces (gradients) and stresses (strain derivatives).

 Setup
 -----

 We assume that users are familiar with ModeMap, and already have the scripts up and running according to the [code documentation](https://github.com/JMSkelton/ModeMap).
-New users of the code are encouraged to first look at the examples included with it, as doing so will make some of the steps in this example easier to follow.
+New ModeMap users are encouraged to first look at the examples included with it, as doing so will make some of the steps in this example easier to follow.

 We will use the force constants obtained from the `IBRION 6` calculation in the SrO/`IBRION 6` [example](../Example_SrO-IBRION-6) as the required input to `Phonopy` via `ModeMap.py`.